mightyweasel/themightyweaselblogcontent/README.md

 - [x] [Why We Type, Code](https://medium.com/the-mighty-weasel/why-we-type-code-1b4e6b74a3b2)
 - [x] [Digital is a Human Problem: Technology can't fix humans](https://medium.com/the-mighty-weasel/digital-is-a-human-challenge-you-cant-reboot-a-human-ead0e00b56bb)
 - [ ] Head.bang(): Develop like you're in a norwegian forest
-- [ ] Crash Course Series: Ultralite, a Pure CSS microapp
 - [ ] Learning to learn: Methods, Value-retention
 - [ ] Failing at Failure: Labels, Indoctrination, Existential Dread
 - [ ] The art of the possible: From Dream to Done
+- [ ] Build one to throw away: Experimentation lets you show not tell
+- [ ] MachinePeople MachineHearts: This life can be free and beautiful

+* Digital Skills Series
-- [ ] Whats in the box: Skills you need for digital (decomp, curiousity, )
+- [ ] Digital Skills: Whats in the box
+- [ ] Digital Skills: Adapters and Interfaces
+- [ ] Digital Skills: Decomposition and Expansion
+- [ ] Digital Skills: Curiosity and Perseverance
+- [ ] Digital Skills: Bravery and Belays
+- [ ] Digital Skills: Being Uncomfortable is the Best Place
+- [ ] Digital Skills: You are what you consistently do

-* Crash Courses
+* Crash Courses Series
 - [x] [Crash Course Series: Go, Building a web app - Part 1 (Intros and Discussion)](https://medium.com/the-mighty-weasel/crash-course-series-basic-go-web-application-aa9a08e0f5e5)
 - [ ] Crash Course Series: Go, Building a web app - Part 2 (Code Review and Deploy)
 - [ ] Crash Course Series: Python, Building a web app (docker, flask)